kilitasha435/akan-name/README.md

 # Requirements

 *  for one to be able to acces this webpage he/she has to have access to my webpage.
+* And should have a general understanding about akan culture

 ### ANY BUG
 * I have not yet found any bug..